 Discover Your Passion

 You’re more likely to get far in your career when you love what you’re doing.
 Therefore, it’s worth taking the time to figure out your true passion in life and how you want to spend your days.
-For example, it may be working with kids or finding a job that will require you to problem-solve regularly.
+It might be working with kids or finding a job that will require you to problem-solve regularly.
 You can advance your career when you can pinpoint what’s going to make you feel excited to get out of bed each morning.
 For example, if you are an outgoing individual with strong interpersonal skills, you might want to consider careers in pr.
 The more you’re able to apply your skills and strengths and challenge yourself, the more engaged you’ll be in your role and motivated you’ll be to push yourself.

 Learn to Earn More

 Another tip to help you advance your career is to learn ways for how you can earn more.
 For instance, if nursing is your passion, then you can apply for programs at a school such as Regis College and understand ways for how you can earn a better salary and increase your earnings.
-Get ahead in your role by pursuing further education, gaining experience over the years, and getting better at negotiating what you think you should be earning.
+Get ahead in your role by pursuing further education and certifications, gaining experience over the years, and getting better at negotiating what you think you should be earning.
 Knowledge is power, and the more of it you have in your particular field or industry, the greater respect you’ll gain and more job opportunities that will come your way.
 Gaining knowledge and educating yourself by acquiring new skills is always a good option to level up your career.
 This could be accomplished through classes or certifications that might help you in strengthening or elevating your skills.
 For example, if you work in IT, signing up for Microsoft Certification Exams (such as an az-104 exam), could improve your insight into the tech sector.

 Set Goals & Track Your Accomplishments